 It was the Bicentennial year.
-What could be more appropriate than to bring an avatar of the counterculture to the pages of the Village Voice?
+What could be more appropriate than to give an avatar of the counterculture free rein across the pages of the Village Voice?
 The country was still floundering after Watergate and almost two years of bumbling from the appointed caretaker in the Oval Office, Jerry Ford.
 Many years later, speaking to an interviewer about a collected edition of the Voice’s Mr. Natural strips, Crumb said, “Well, by the mid-Seventies I was feeling kind of lost.
 The hippie thing was falling apart.
 The whole optimism of the Sixties was getting ground down.”
-Then he added matter-of-factly, “I was looking for some kind of secure gig at the time, I needed to make a living, and then the Village Voice offered me this regular, weekly strip.
+Then he added, matter-of-factly, “I was looking for some kind of secure gig at the time, I needed to make a living, and then the Village Voice offered me this regular, weekly strip.
 So I thought, ‘Wow, $200 bucks a week,’ which was OK money at the time.
 Back then, I was living on a fucking shoestring.
 It was around that time that the whole IRS tax nightmare came up, and I was feeling disillusioned and disgusted with America.
 They were just forging ahead with the same old shit.
 They just bulldozed over the whole hippie idealist optimism, the idea of a leftist revolution just evaporated.
 And the corporations and the banks and the conservative politicians and the developers, they were all back on track and back in force.”

 Stay tuned.
 You may find out the secret of life.